aninam/ShadowMesh-Demo/README.md

 cubeParent.position.y = 5;
 scene.add( cubeParent );
 ```
 Next create a THREE.Mesh object that will be the actual shadow object.
 This Mesh will be a copy of its parent Mesh, but its geometry will get squashed down into the specified plane.
-Make the material Basic and black in color, but transparent so you can see the plane below the shadow a little bit.
+Make the material Basic (no lighting) and black in color, but transparent so you can see the plane below the shadow a little bit.
 Also disable depthWrite and turn off the shadowMesh's frustumCulled property:
 ```javascript
 var cubeShadowGeometry = cubeParent.geometry.clone();
 var shadowMaterial = new THREE.MeshBasicMaterial( {